 As a researcher you present the findings of your research in a text: an article, a chapter in a book or a monography.
 An academic text differs from other texts, like novels, newspaper articles or official letters.
 Academic vocabulary is different: it has to be precise, semi-formal, impersonal and objective.
 You have to present your information as clearly and as accurately as possible (Bailey, 2006, 105).

-In the online course The Basics of Scholarly Publishing you find the do's and don'ts of academic writing.
-The editor of American Anthropologist has also useful tips, based on his experience reviewing manuscripts.
+- The editor of American Anthropologist has also useful tips, based on his experience reviewing manuscripts.
 These tips are applicable in other disciplines as well.

 Manuals of style